slee96/iss-docker/README.md

   ```

   #### STEP 4
-  Redeploy the containers with the mounted volume \
+  Redeploy the containers with the mounted volume and locally configured settings \
   **$** `docker-compose up -d --force-recreate --build`

   #### FINAL: